iTwin/platform-api-documentation/apis/overview/authorization/native-spa.md

-# Authorize Desktop/Mobile (Native) and Single Page Applications (SPA)
+# Authorize a native or single-page application (SPA)

-Desktop/Mobile (Native) and Single Page Applications (SPAs) are public and lack a dedicated backend server for storing a client secret securely.
+Desktop/mobile (native) and single-page applications (SPAs) are public and lack a dedicated backend server for storing a client secret securely.
 Instead, these applications use Proof Key for Code Exchange (PKCE) to ensure secure access to protected resources.

 - In a native application, the code can be decompiled to reveal the client secret, which is bound to the app and is the same for all users and devices.
 - In the case of a single page application, the client secret cannot be stored securely because the entire source is available to the browser.

-## Authorization Code Flow with Proof Key for Code Exchange (PKCE)
+## Authorization code flow with Proof Key for Code Exchange (PKCE)

 Native applications and SPAs can use the OAuth 2.0 Authorization Code Flow to enable data owners to authorize third-party apps to access user data.
 However, as opposed to [web apps](/tutorials/authorize-webapp), these applications cannot keep a client secret as the entire source is accessible to the public.
-In order to mitigate this, OAuth 2.0 provides an option for Proof Key for Code Exchance (PKCE) by OAuth Public Clients (see OAuth 2.0 [RFC 7636](https://tools.ietf.org/html/rfc7636)) to securely obtain an authorization code.
+In order to mitigate this, OAuth 2.0 provides an option for Proof Key for Code Exchange (PKCE) by OAuth Public Clients (see OAuth 2.0 [RFC 7636](https://tools.ietf.org/html/rfc7636)) to securely obtain an authorization code.
 PKCE allows the calling application to dynamically generate a random, one-time key called a &quot;code verifier&quot; to accomplish this.

-Additionally, the calling app creates a transform of the &quot;code verifier&quot; called the &quot;code challenge&quot; and sends it to the authorization server when obtaining an authorization code.
+Additionally, the calling app creates a transform of the &quot;code verifixer&quot; called the &quot;code challenge&quot; and sends it to the authorization server when obtaining an authorization code.
 The authorization code obtained is then sent to the token endpoint with the &quot;code verifier &quot;and the server compares it with the previously received request code so that it can perform the proof of the &quot;code verifier&quot; by the client application.
 This provides a mitigation as the &quot;code verifier&quot; would be unknown to the attacker and cannot be intercepted as it is sent over TLS.

 The following steps provide an overview of this process.

-1. The application generates a cryptographically random _code\_verifier_ and from this generates a _code\_challenge_.
+1. The application generates a cryptographically random _code_verifier_ and from this generates a _code_challenge_.
 2. The application makes a request to the authorization server endpoint.
 3. The end-user provides their authentication information and consents for the application to access resources on their behalf.
-4. The authorization server stores the _code\_challenge_ and returns an authorization code to the Redirect URI specified when creating the application.
+4. The authorization server stores the _code_challenge_ and returns an authorization code to the Redirect URI specified when creating the application.
-5. The application uses the authorization code and _code\_verifier_ to obtain an access token from the authorization server.
+5. The application uses the authorization code and _code_verifier_ to obtain an access token from the authorization server.
 6. The application uses the access token to call the API on behalf of the user.

 <div class="mermaid">